shauntoconnell/sql-1-afternoon/README.md

 ### Instructions

-1. Create a table called Orders that records: PersonID, ProductName, ProductPrice, Quantity.
+1. Create a table called Orders that records: id, personid, productname, productprice, quantity.
-2. Add 5 Orders to the Orders table.
+2. Add these 5 orders to the Orders table.
-    * Make orders for at least two different people.
-    * PersonID should be different for different people.
+   1. personid: 1, productname: Flaming Hot Cheetos, productprice: 1.29, quantity: 50
+   2. personid: 1, productname Pizza, productprice: 5.00, quantity 3
+   3. personid: 2, productname: Ramen, productprice: 0.29, quantity: 30
+   4. personid: 3, productname: Blender, productprice: 65.25, quantity: 1
+   5. personid: 4, productname: Rubber Duck, productprice: 0.30, quantity: 22
 3. Select all the records from the Orders table.
 4. Calculate the total number of products ordered.
-5. Calculate the total order price.
+5. Calculate the total price of all products ordered.
-6. Calculate the total order price by a single PersonID.
+6. Calculate the total price of all orders made by the person with the id of 1.

 ### Solution